Single-sex education: Middle East

 In the Middle East, public schools in several countries are all gender-segregated.
 In some countries, there are single-sex private schools as well.

 Iran

 In Iran, single-sex public and private schools have been in place since the Islamic Revolution.
 Universities are mostly coeducational in Iran but schools are single-sex.
 University of Kosar (Bojnourd, Iran) and Narjes Rafsanjan University (Rafsanjan, Iran) are two examples of female-only universities.

 Israel

 In Israel, secular public schools are coeducational.
 Many, but not all, Orthodox public schools are single-sex; the private ultra-Orthodox schools are almost always gender-segregated, usually starting in elementary school.

 Lebanon

 In Lebanon, most schools are co-educational schools.

 Saudi Arabia

 All schools are sex segregated, there are only boy or girl schools.
 The first private formal school for girls, the Madrasat AlBanat AlAhliah, was established in 1941.

 Syria

-In Syria, private schools are coeducational, while public schools are mostly, but not exclusively, segregated.
+In Syria, private schools are coeducational, while public schools are mostly, but not exclusively, segregated (only in the middle and high schools, while mostly all the primary schools are coeducational).
 Universities are all coeducational.